 Precision Time Protocol or PTP is used to synchronize clocks throughout a computer network.
 PTP is capable of achieving clock accuracy in the sub-microsecond range, making it suitable for local area networks that require tight timing.
-Similar to wordclock, PTP uses a master-slave architecture for clock distribution.
-This protocol defines clock master, link delay and network queuing (both measurement and compensation), as well as clock-rate matching and adjustments for Layer 2 network devices.
+Similar to wordclock, PTP uses a primary-secondary architecture for clock distribution.
+This protocol defines clock primary, link delay and network queuing (both measurement and compensation), as well as clock-rate matching and adjustments for Layer 2 network devices.

 In this architecture, there are several different clock types:

 - Boundary Clock.
 This device has multiple network connections and can accurately synchronize one network segment to another.
-A master clock is selected for each segment in the system using a root timing reference generated by the grandmaster clock.
+A primary clock is selected for each segment in the system using a root timing reference generated by the grandmaster clock.
 The grandmaster sends synchronization information to the all the clocks on its network segment.
 The boundary clocks on that segment then send accurate time to other network segments to which they’re connected.
 Every AVB Talker is required to be capable of functioning as the grandmaster; however any network node can be the grandmaster, as long as it can either source or derive timing from a grandmaster-capable device.

 On an AVB network, PTP generates timestamps so that every listener knows when to playback the audio from the talker.
 In other words, the PTP clock is used to align audio samples from multiple sources in time.
 Each grandmaster-capable device broadcasts its clocking using announce messages.
-The best master clock is then selected from the available announce messages.
+The best primary clock is then selected from the available announce messages.

 Multiple Stream Reservation Protocol (MSRP)